apzaEDO/DeepDistinguisher-analysis/README.md

 ## Example Workflow

-An example of experiment consists of the following steps.
+An example of training DeepDistinguisher consists of the following steps.

 ### 1. Compile the C generators